Desk with Laptop, Calculator, Files and small model of house with epc colours

 I've stolen the above image from the Dimplex website.
 Dimplex, I hope you don't mind.

-The Dimplex Edel is a hot water cylinder with a bult-in Heat Pump which uses ducting to draw in air from outside the property, and exhaust air from the unit.
+The Edel uses ducting to draw air in from outside the property, and exhaust air from the unit.
+It's powered by electricity, but with the efficiency of a heat pump is cheaper to run.

 Anyhow, this might be an option if you have a property without gas or in the example in the Dimplex case study in Jersey where at the time, the cost of gas was three times that in the UK.